Laxen/toolbox/dconf/README.md

 Run dconf_dump.sh to dump your current useful dconf settings to dconf_dump.
-The file dconf_static will be appended to dconf_dump after dumping is done.
+Analyze it by hand to make sure nothing strange is overwritten before pushing it.